 Anyone with a question for Dr. de Grey will have a chance to ask him personally in the /r/futurology subreddit, starting at 2 PM PST (5 PM EST, 10 PM UTC).
 If you want to know how SENS research is progressing, or ask Aubrey anything at all, this is your chance!

 LEAF is hosting two events in Moscow in December.
 On December 6, LEAF Director Elena Milova is giving a lecture called “How to defeat aging?” at one of the state libraries.
 The week after, Pam Keefe, member of the advisory board of the Coalition for Radical Life Extension and co-organizer of the RAADFEST Bangkok conference, is visiting Moscow, and we will use this opportunity to organize a friendly discussion of longevity communication strategies entitled “Revolution against aging: principles, methods, examples”.

 Project for Awesome

 LEAF is taking part in the “Project for Awesome 2017” contest taking place on December 15-17, and we hope that you will come to support us by voting for our videos and making your own videos to say why you support the work we do.
-Please reference the Life Extension Advocacy Foundation in the video description.
+Please reference the Lifespan Extension Advocacy Foundation in the video description.